 More than once, continued Prof Manché, he ran away from home.
-He used to go to Mortimer’s shop and then return home pushing a pram with a baby in it, whom the English women used to leave in the shop’s entrance, until she went upstairs to buy something.
+He used to go to Mortimer’s shop and then return home pushing a pram with a baby in it, which English women used to leave unattended in the shop’s entrance, until they went upstairs to buy something.
 Needless to say, his parents used to send him back with the pram and the baby.
 But in the meantime, poor mothers, just imagine how miserable they would become, not knowing what had happened to their children.
 Do you think it could have been the desire in him to protect the children who, he may have thought, had been abandoned?

 Fr Carlo received his first religious and civil education at home from his parents.
 Everyone knows the Manché family as very good religiously and very cultured intellectually.
 Socially everyone knew them as charitable.
 Who knows how many patients with eye diseases Prof Lorenzo and his son Doctor Charles Manché treated free of charge at their clinic!